jcundill/streeto/GeneratingCourses.md

 As mentioned, if there are more controls on the Map than should be used for the requested distance, the algorithm will remove the extra controls before generating a new Course.

-Note: It is not possible to seed a course from and existing set of controls if the length of the best route around those controls is significantly longer than the newly requested course length.
+Note: It is not possible to seed a course from an existing set of controls if the length of the best route around those controls is significantly longer than the newly requested course length.

 This is because the algorithm cannot easily use that course to seed candidate courses from, as most generated candidates